- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

-If the applicant qualifies for presumptive disability, they will either receive cash payments or they may qualify to Medicaid to help mitigate medical expenses.
-Cash payments that may be disbursed are paid for a period not to exceed six months, or up to the time when their regular SSDI application is approved if that occurs prior to the end of the six-month period.
+If the applicant qualifies for presumptive disability, they will either receive cash payments or they may qualify for Medicaid to help mitigate medical expenses.
+Cash payments that may be disbursed are paid for a period not to exceed six months, or up to the time when their regular Social Security Disability application is approved if that occurs prior to the end of the six-month period.

 In summary, the Social Security program provides disability benefits, called SSDI, to those who can no longer work because of a serious medical condition.
 These benefits can be a lifesaver to some individuals and families – providing assets and resources during difficult times often accompanied by significant health expenses.
 Make sure you find out if you or a loved one might qualify to receive these benefits.